Yeqing Wang, Ph.D.

 Amirreza received his Master's degree in Mechanical Engineering Applied Mechanics from Tarbiat Modares University (Iran) in 2021 and his Bachelor's degree in Mechanical Engineering Applied Mechanics from Isfahan University of Technology (Iran) in 2018.
 Amirreza joined the Composite Materials Lab in September 2022.
 His research focuses on the advanced manufacturing of fiber-reinforced polymer matrix composites.

-Publications (Journal Articles Only)
+Publications (First Authored Journal Articles Only)

 2. Tarafdar, A., Lin, W., Naderi, A., Wang, X., Fu, K. K., Hosein, I. D., & Wang, Y. (2024) UV-induced frontal polymerization for optimized in-situ curing of epoxy resin for excellent tensile and flexural properties.
 Composites Communications, 46, 101832. https://doi.org/10.1016/j.coco.2024.101832.
+[PDF]

-Andrea Hoe (Master's student)
+Andrea Hoe (PhD student)

 Undergraduate Student Researchers: